 The pressure sensor measures differential pressure.
 On one side there is water, on the other side a thin tube leads to the outside air.
 As a result, variation in air pressure has no influence on the altitude measurement.

 Proven network techniques that guarantee an uninterrupted flow of discharge data are part of the station design.

 Each discharge station contains a modem with which we upload the measurement data into the data network.
 In this case, so-called Low Power Wide Area Networks (LPWAN) are used.
 These data transport systems are based on radios that use very little energy.
 This makes it possible to equip the measuring stations with solar panels and thus make them practically self-sufficient.

 By only sending the essential measurements and compressing them as efficiently as possible, a measurement can be transmitted every ten minutes.
 For channels and pumping stations, a higher data frequency – every minute – can be of interest.
 This is enabled by installing a larger solar panel, combined with LPWAN techniques.

 The measured data is sent to a central server (Virtual Private Server).
 Here, the discharge is calculated and the results are made available to the customer.
 Because all data from measuring stations is integrally processed via a server, it is easy to serve customers with different data types and formats.

 To further increase the overview, it is possible to set up a personal discharge dashboard.
 This gives the customer an immediate graphical overview of measurements.

-Permanent support?
-That’s possible.
-River Insight offers remote monitoring: the ability to monitor systems 24/7 – including a data validation service.
+Permanent support is also available.
+River Insight offers remote monitoring: the ability to monitor systems 24/7, including a data validation service.